Atlas-OS/docs/docs/getting-started/installation.md

 | :material-check: Full control over your driver versions | :material-check-all: Latest security & feature updates automatically |
 | :material-alert-circle-outline: You will likely need to get drivers for new devices | :material-check: Almost never having to manually get drivers |

-Before continuing, consider which option is right for you and keep it in mind for future steps.
-You can switch between each later [in the Atlas configuration folder](post-installation/atlas-folder/configuration.md#driver-updates), although switching to Manual Driver Installation will not uninstall automatically installed drivers.

 ## :material-wrench-cog-outline: Installing AtlasOS

+### Driver Updates

+You should be aware of Automatic Driver Installation vs Manual Driver Installation from [the section above](#driver-updates).

+**Choose the option you wish to install with...**

+=== "Automatic Driver Installation (easier)"
+    You should now connect your device to the internet.

+=== "Manual Driver Installation (advanced, less bloat)"
+    **Don't connect to the internet yet, follow these steps**

+    1. Open **Settings**, and go to the **Windows Update**

+    1. Temporarily **Pause Updates** for at least 1 week

+    1. **Connect your device to the internet (Ethernet/Wi-Fi)**

+### AAA

+1. Using **Microsoft Edge** go to our [Official Website](https://atlasos.net) and download **AME Wizard** and **Atlas Playbook**.

-1. Copy the AtlasFiles folder from your separate drive or volume to your desktop
+1. Extract both zipped folders to your desktop for ease of use.

-1. If you have chosen [**Manual Driver Installation**](#driver-updates), run `Disable Drivers Installation in Windows Update.reg` and restart
+1. If you have chosen [**Manual Driver Installation**](#driver-updates), run `Disable Drivers Installation in Windows Update.reg` from the **Atlas Playbook folder** and restart.

-1. Connect to the internet.
-If you're unable to connect to the internet, [install the network adapter driver](https://www.techspot.com/community/topics/how-to-install-a-driver-when-theres-no-installation-exe-file-to-run.171861/) that you previously downloaded and stored in the AtlasFiles folder

 1. Navigate to **Windows Settings** and update Windows until no more updates or optional updates are available.

+    - If you had chosen **Manual Driver Installation**, you should un-pause Windows Updates to follow this step.

-Also, visit the **Microsoft Store** and update all apps
+1. Open the **Microsoft Store** and update all apps that have pending updates.

-1. Restart after updates are complete.
-After restarting, check again for updates repeatedly until there are no more updates that pop up
+1. Restart after all updates are complete.
+After restarting, check again for updates repeatedly until there are no more updates that pop up.

-1. Open `AtlasFiles` and proceed to run `AME Wizard Beta.exe`
+1. Open `AME Wizard Beta.exe` from the AME Wizard folder
     - Click on **Updates** at the top of the application and check for AME Wizard updates
     - SmartScreen may warn you that AME Wizard is an unrecognized application because it's not digitally signed.
-You can bypass this warning by clicking **More info** and then **Run anyway**
+You can bypass this warning by clicking **More info** and then **Run anyway**.

-1. Drag and drop the `Atlas Playbook.apbx` into AME Wizard from the `AtlasFiles` folder
+1. Drag and drop the `Atlas Playbook.apbx` into AME Wizard from the Atlas Playbook folder.

-1. Follow the on-screen instructions from AME Wizard to successfully install AtlasOS
+1. Follow the on-screen instructions from AME Wizard to successfully install AtlasOS.

 !!! danger "AME Wizard closing and/or being deleted?"
     To prevent Windows Defender from closing and deleting AME Wizard, you should add AME Wizard to the exclusion list in the Windows Security settings.
 This is usually necessary when a new version of AME Wizard is released, which has not been used by many people yet.

     To read more about this, view the [Security Exceptions](https://docs.ameliorated.io/guides/security-exceptions.html) docs from the Ameliorated team.

+### :material-microsoft-windows-classic: Your old Windows installation

+Your previous Windows installation has been moved to a `Windows.old` folder in your Windows drive.
+This contains all of your old Windows user data, meaning that you can retrieve any data you may need from it.

+When you're certain all data needed has been retrieved, follow these steps to delete it:

+1. Open **Windows Settings** :material-arrow-right: **System** :material-arrow-right: **Storage**
+1. Click **Temporary files**, and wait for it to scan your files
+1. Select **Previous version of Windows**, and then click **Remove files**

 ## :material-robot-happy: Finalizing your installation of AtlasOS